 Research indicates that women who experienced a mass shooting in their county during pregnancy are more prone to giving birth to premature babies and babies with extremely low birth weight.

-According to America’s Health Rankings data, the firearm death rate is higher among:
+According to America’s Health Rankings analysis, the firearm death rate is higher among:

 Firearm deaths are preventable; efforts at the individual, community and policy levels can reduce the firearm death rate.

-It is safest not to keep any guns in the home, but there are steps gun owners can take to improve household gun safety, like:
+It is safest not to keep any guns in the home, but gun owners can take steps to improve household gun safety, like:

-Community violence interventions can offer conflict resolution, mental health and social support services targeted at the specific needs of a local community, and are most effective when partnered with local government agencies that can expand their resources and reach.
+Community violence interventions offer conflict resolution, mental health and social support services targeted at the specific needs of a local community.
+These can be most effective when partnered with local government agencies that can expand their resources and reach.
 State-level policy recommendations include strengthening firearms legislation, particularly background check and permit laws.

-Moreover, policies aimed at temporarily confiscating firearms from individuals who are at risk of suicide or posing a threat of violence towards others have proven to be successful.
+Moreover, policies aimed at temporarily confiscating firearms from individuals who are at risk of suicide or pose a threat of violence toward others have proven to be successful.
 Examples of such policies include Domestic Violence Protection Orders (DVPOs) and Extreme Risk Protection Orders (ERPOs).
 DVPOs, which mandate the removal of firearms, have demonstrated a 12% decrease in intimate partner homicides.
-ERPOs are more recent policies that specifically target access to firearms.
+ERPOs specifically target access to firearms.
 A study on ERPO-style law estimated that for every 10-20 firearms removed, one life was potentially saved.

 Improving access to mental health resources can help prevent suicide.
 The 988 Suicide & Crisis Lifeline provides free, confidential support for people in distress 24/7, everywhere in the U.S. Their website offers additional forms of crisis support, and the previous National Suicide Prevention Lifeline number (1-800-273-TALK(8255)) is still active and usable.

-Healthy People 2030 has several violence prevention objectives related to firearms, including:
+Healthy People 2030 has several violence prevention objectives related to firearms, including reducing firearm-related deaths and reducing nonfatal firearm-related injuries.

 America’s Health Rankings builds on the work of the United Health Foundation to draw attention to public health and better understand the health of various populations.
 Our platform provides relevant information that policymakers, public health officials, advocates and leaders can use to effect change in their communities.